dustinpfister/blog_posts/_posts/lodash_get.md

 layout: post
 categories: lodash
 id: 286
-updated: 2022-01-19 11:33:21
+updated: 2022-01-19 11:38:26
-version: 1.15
+version: 1.16
 ---

 So it is time for yet another [lodash](https://lodash.com/) post, this time on the lodash [\_.get](https://lodash.com/docs/4.17.10#get) that allows me to get a value from an object by passing the object, and then a path in string format to the value that I want.
 There is also the [lodash set method, but that is a matter for another post](/2018/12/04/lodash_set/).
 This method of getting at properties of objects might prove to be a little more helpful compared to just getting properties the way one would in native javaScript in some cases, but still I can nit say this is one of the most compelling methods to support the use of lodash these days.
 In any case I will be writing about the lodash get method as well as other ways of getting at properties of object in general in this post.

 In many frameworks a get method might do all kinds of things that involve getting something.
-For example in an http client module a get method might be a shorthand method for preforming a get request, in express the get method there is used for both getting an application setting as well as defining what need to happen for incoming get requests.
+For example in an [http client library such as axios](/2018/01/10/nodejs-axios/) a get method might be a shorthand method for preforming a get request, in [express the get method](/2018/06/20/express-get/) there is used for both getting an application setting as well as defining what need to happen for incoming get requests.
 However lodash is a general purpose core javaScript utility library that will work well in both a front end as well as back end environment, so the lodash get method has to do with just simply getting object property values.

 With the lodash get method I can also pass an optional default value to the method in case the path to the value is undefined.
 So this might help to make the method a little more pointless, but there are still native ways of doing the same thing that I often find myself doing in place of the use of lodash get.
 It might also be a good idea to explore some other options for quickly getting values from an object in javaScript as well, so I will be writing about some vanilla js alternatives to \_.get while I am at it.